 - Select the range of measures you wish to apply the Resequence command to (if there is no selection then the program assumes you wish to resequence all measures).

-- Select Edit → Tools → Resequence Rehearsal Marks.
+- From the menu, select Edit → Tools → Resequence Rehearsal Marks.

 MuseScore automatically detects the sequence based on the first rehearsal mark in the selection—all rehearsal marks in the selection are then altered accordingly.
 The following sequences are possible:

 - a, b, c etc.

 - Numerical: according to measure numbers.
 This requires the number of the first mark in the series to be equal to the number of the measure it is attached to.

 Rehearsal marks are a variety of system text, appearing both on the score and on every part.
 By default, they are in a large bold font, and enclosed in frames with rounded corners.
 All aspects of their appearance can be changed globally via the rehearsal mark Text style.